awsdocs/aws-cloudtrail-user-guide/doc_source/create-multiple-trails.md

 For example, you might grant one user permission to view trail activity, but restrict the user from starting or stopping logging for a trail\.
 You might grant another user full permission to create and delete trails\.
 This gives you granular control over your trails and user access\.

-For more information about resource\-level permissions, see [Examples: Creating and Applying Policies for Actions on Specific Trails](security_iam_id-based-policy-examples.md#grant-custom-permissions-for-cloudtrail-users-resource-level)\.
+For more information about resource\-level permissions, see [Examples: Creating and applying policies for actions on specific trails](security_iam_id-based-policy-examples.md#grant-custom-permissions-for-cloudtrail-users-resource-level)\.

 For more information about multiple trails, see the following resources:
 + [How does CloudTrail behave regionally and globally?](cloudtrail-concepts.md#cloudtrail-concepts-regional-and-global-services)